abuiles/ember-101/hands-on.md

 create tests/unit/controllers/articles/item-test.js
 ~~~~~~~~

-I> Item Controllers don't have to be called 'item', we can use any
+I> Item Controllers don't have to be called 'item.'
+We can use any
-I> name but we select **item** since it help us understand its role.
+I> name, but we select **item** since it helps us to understand its role.

-And then let's modify the item controller so it looks as follows:
+Let's modify the item controller so it looks as follows:

 {title="app/controllers/articles/item.js", lang="JavaScript"}
 ~~~~~~~~